nrnb/mirna-pathway-finder/README.md

 Find pathways with [microRNAs](http://www.ncbi.nlm.nih.gov/pubmed/14744438) (miRNAs) at WikiPathways.

 miRNAs target genes to regulate gene expression.
 As a component for the Genboree workbench, this library:

 1. takes as input a user-specified list of miRNAs and
 2. produces as output a list of pathways that contain
-   A. one or more miRNAs from the user-specified list, and/or
+  1. one or more miRNAs from the user-specified list, and/or
-   B. one or more genes that are targeted by one or more of the miRNAs from the user-specified list
+  2. one or more genes that are targeted by one or more of the miRNAs from the user-specified list

 miRNA to gene mapping is performed by pre-processing, as described [here](https://github.com/nrnb/mirna-pathway-finder/blob/master/wp-mir-table-builder/wp-mir-table-hs-readme.txt).